atom/teletype/doc/rfcs/004-quickly-collaborate-with-coworkers-and-friends.md

 ![](https://user-images.githubusercontent.com/378023/38798126-a2ccb7f8-419b-11e8-92d2-df0b57f311ec.png)

+You can also choose to remove a person from your list of recent collaborators. [[motivation](https://github.com/atom/teletype/pull/344#discussion_r182509071)]

 ## Invite a trusted collaborator to your portal

 Teletype presents your list of trusted collaborators sorted alphabetically by username.